Invest

 Weak Domestic Returns And AI Boom

-Overseas investments are rising as Indian markets consolidate after a strong rally, leading investors to look at global options for better returns.
-Over the past year, India’s equity markets have been mostly weak.
+Overseas investments are rising as Indian markets have been in a consolidation phase since October 2024 after a strong rally in the prior years, leading investors to look at global options for better returns.
+Over the past year, India’s stock market returns have been mostly weak.
 The Sensex fell 3.75 per cent, while the Nifty 50 stayed almost flat with a 0.40 per cent return.
 Broader markets performed better but not at par with what global markets have delivered.
 The Nifty Midcap 100 and the Nifty Smallcap 100 gained around 14 per cent over the past one year.

 Aparna Shanker, CIO (equity) at The Wealth Company Mutual Fund said, “The relatively muted performance of domestic equities over the last year has certainly acted as a catalyst for this trend, although it may not be the sole reason.
 Indian markets witnessed a strong multi year rally prior to the recent consolidation phase.”